Tenderloin Neighborhood Development Corporation

 Majority of the people we house make $15,000 a year or $1,300 a month.

-TNDC provides affordable housing and services for low-income people in the Tenderloin District and throughout San Francisco to promote equitable access to opportunity and resources.
+TNDC develops community and provides affordable housing and services for people with low incomes in the Tenderloin and throughout San Francisco, to promote equitable access to opportunity and resources.

 Collaboration: We enhance our impact by working together and with others.
 We create partnerships, solicit and respond to input, and share our knowledge.

-Integrity: We strive for candor, respect and honesty.
+Integrity: We strive to be honest, accountable, and transparent.
 We seek to stand as a model of ethical behavior.